-- 1. Uses for which no Coastal Permit is required are those as specified in applicable Categorical Exclusion Orders issued by the California Coastal Commission or determined exempt under Coastal Permit Requirements herein (Chapter 22.68).
-These uses are shown as "E" in the tables and are only exempt if they meet the conditions and limitations set forth in the applicable Exclusion Order and Chapter 22.68. - 1.2.
+- 1..
 Principally permitted uses, subject to compliance with all applicable provisions of this Development Code, Coastal Permit approval where required, and subject to first obtaining any Building Permit and other non-coastal permits required by the County Code.
 A Coastal Permit decision for a principal permitted use is appealable to the Coastal Commission only if the project is located in a geographic appeals area as defined by Section 22.70.080(B)(1)(a) and (b), or if the project constitutes a major public works project or major energy facility.
 Land divisions are not the principally permitted use in any zoning district.
-Principal permitted uses are shown as "PP" uses in the tables. - 2.3.
+Principal permitted uses are shown as "PP" uses in the tables. - 2..
 Permitted uses, subject to compliance with all applicable provisions of this Development Code, Coastal Permit approval where required, and subject to first obtaining any Building Permit and other non-coastal permits required by the County Code.
 A Coastal Permit decision for a permitted use is appealable to the Coastal Commission.
-Permitted uses are shown as "P" uses in the tables. - 3.4.
-Conditional uses, subject to compliance with all applicable provisions of this Development Code, Coastal Permit approval where required, and subject to first obtaining any Building Permit and other non-coastal permits required by the County Code, including approval of a Use Permit (Chapters 22.48 and 22.50).
+Permitted uses are shown as "P" uses in the tables. - 3..
+Conditional uses, subject to compliance with all applicable provisions of this Development Code, Coastal Permit approval where required, and subject to first obtaining any Building Permit and other non-coastal permits required by the County Code, including approval of a Use Permit (Chapters 22.48 and

+- 22.50).
 The Use Permit is not part of the Coastal Permit and is not subject to appeal to the Coastal Commission; however, any Coastal Permit decision for a conditional use is appealable to the Coastal Commission.
-Conditional uses are

-- shown as "U" uses in the tables.
+Conditional uses are shown as "U" uses in the tables.
 [See Section 22.70.080 for Appeal of Coastal Permit Decisions]

-- 4.5.
-Land uses that are not listed in Tables 5-1, 5-2, and 5-3 or are not shown in a particular zoning district are not allowed. except where otherwise provided by Section 22.68.050 (Exempt Projects).
+- 4..
+Land uses that are not listed in Tables 5-1, 5-2, and 5-3 or are not shown in a particular zoning district are not allowed.

 - C. Master Plan and Other Non-Local Coastal Program Permit Requirements.
 In addition to and independent of permits required for conformance with the Marin County Local Coastal Program, a Master Plan and/or other local permit such as a Second Unit Permit may be required for certain uses.
 Please refer to Articles II-IV, VI, and VII for development standards that govern these uses.
 A Master Plan is required only for the following uses:

 - 1. A subdivision which does not exhaust the potential for residential development based on the Countywide Plan and zoning district densities and floor area ratios.

 - 2. Airparks

 - 3. Cemeteries, columbariums, mausoleums

 - 4. Marinas and harbors

 - 5. Mineral resource extraction

 - 6. Waste disposal sites